-Virtual debit cards are becoming increasingly more popular, and for good reason.
+Virtual debit cards are becoming increasingly more popular and for good reason.
 Nowadays, just about anything can be done with a smartphone.

 Mobile banking is growing at a rapid rate, and with that growth comes the expansion of people using a virtual debit card.
 Let’s dive into the best virtual debit cards today, and why you should consider using one.

-Quicklook: Best Virtual Debit Cards
+Quicklook: Best Virtual Debit Cards and Apps

 - Chime – Best For Zero Fees and No Minimum Balance Requirements

 - OpenBank – Free Virtual Debit Card